theonize/Currier/Gloss/Ephesians/Ephesians 6.md

 The armor is also in [Is 52:7] [Is 59:17]

+The components of the armor are both blessings given by God and virtues that we attain. salvation - given by God for our loyal belief righteous - right is defined by God and practiced by us truth - the nature of God that we mine faith - empowered by God we can act spirit - our nature bolstered by the Holy Spirit gospel - the message we speak is written by God

 11) "the whole armor" How often do we pick only certain pieces of the armor? truth righteousness